Still stuck at the end of the day?

 Go home.
 Shut off your computer, stop thinking about it, and just go home.

-If you’ve read my previous post you’ll recognize the relevant principle: pay attention to your body.
+It’s important to pay attention to your body.
 At the end of the day you’re tired, having spent a whole day working and thinking.
 For simple problems what would take you two hours to solve in the evening will take you only ten minutes the next morning.
 As for hard problems, you probably won’t be able to solve those at all without a good night’s sleep.

 What happens if you keep at it when tired?
 Two hours later you’ve finally solved the problem but you are now even more tired, and you’ve used up half your evening.
 Chances are you’re going be tired the next day, and therefore less productive.